David Rowitch

-David Rowitch, FMedSci, FRS is an American physician-scientist known for his contributions to developmental glial biology and treatment of white matter diseases.
+David H. Rowitch, FMedSci, FRS is an American physician-scientist known for his contributions to developmental glial biology and treatment of white matter diseases.
 He heads the Department of Paediatrics at the University of Cambridge and is an adjunct professor of pediatrics at the University of California San Francisco (UCSF).

 Education and career

 Rowitch earned a BA in cell biology from University of California San Diego in 1982.
 He received his PhD in biochemistry in 1988 from the University of Cambridge, where he worked with Richard Perham on filamentous bacteriophages; and his MD from University of California Los Angeles in 1989.
 Following the completion of his degrees, Rowitch trained in pediatrics (1989–92) and neonatal-perinatal medicine (1993–96) at Boston Children's Hospital.
 He conducted research with Andrew P. McMahon as a postdoctoral fellow at Harvard University from 1994 to 1998.

 In 1999, Rowitch joined the faculty of Harvard Medical School as an assistant professor of pediatrics and established his laboratory at Dana–Farber Cancer Institute, where he led foundational work on the genetics of neuron and glia differentiation.
 He was promoted to associate professor in 2004.

-Rowitch departed HMS in 2006 to become the Chief of Neonatology at UCSF Benioff Children's Hospital.
+Rowitch departed HMS in 2006, moving to San Francisco to become the Chief of Neonatology at UCSF Benioff Children's Hospital.
 There, he helped to lead the formation of the first neonatal intensive care unit specializing in neurointensive care for premature infants.
 He continued to conduct research and was named an HHMI Investigator in 2007.

 In 2016, Rowitch became the head of the Department of Paediatrics and was awarded an honorary ScD at the University of Cambridge.
 Rowitch was appointed a Wellcome Trust Senior Investigator at the Wellcome–MRC Cambridge Stem Cell Institute.
 He retained an adjunct professorship of pediatrics and neurosurgery at UCSF, where he continues to have a lab in the Eli and Edyth Broad Institute for Stem Cell Research and Regenerative Medicine.
 He is a co-principal investigator of the Autism Prenatal Sex Differences (APEX) study funded by the Simons Foundation Autism Research Initiative in 2021.
+He returned to the San Francisco Bay Area in late 2023.